signalorange/orangeMine/README.md

 - [ ] Add automated database backups for Kea DHCP
 - [ ] Add automated health checks for all services
 - [x] build docker images for kea & stork
+- [ ] List working features and future ones in the READNME.md

 ### Services and Features: